Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Case Studies

-This section analyzes the impact of the aggregators' flexibility costs on the clearing results of the DSO's flexibility market.
+This section analyzes the impact of the aggregators' flexibility costs on the DSO's flexibility activation results.
 First, the case where the flexibility costs of all aggregators change is tested.
 We multiply the cost coefficients of all aggregators by a parameter $\beta$ and analyze how the calculated total net cost and flexibility cost of the DSO change with $\beta$.
 The results, as shown in Fig. \ref{fig:res_changing_bid_together}, indicate that as the flexibility cost coefficients increase, i.e., $\beta$ increases, the DSO's total net cost also increases as expected.
 Second, the DSO's overall flexibility cost initially increases and then decreases as the flexibility cost coefficients increase.
 This result is because the total flexibility cost is the product of the cost coefficients and the activated flexibility, and the latter decreases as the flexibility cost coefficients increase.

-Next, we test the case where only the bidding cost coefficients of one aggregator change.
+Next, we test the case where only the reported cost coefficients of one aggregator change.
 It is assumed that the aggregators' original cost coefficients are their true cost coefficients.
-Keeping the cost coefficients of other aggregators constant, we change the bidding cost coefficients of the aggregator at node 2 by multiplying it with the parameter $\beta$, implying that this aggregator does not bid its true cost coefficients.
-After the DSO flexibility market is cleared, the net profit of the aggregator (the received payment of the aggregator $R_h$ minus the aggregator's true flexibility cost) can be obtained, as shown in Fig. \ref{fig:res_changing_bid_alone}.
-It is observed that the maximum net profit for the aggregator occurs at $\beta=1$, i.e., when the aggregator bids its true flexibility costs.
-This result verifies that the proposed market mechanism can encourage aggregators to report their true cost coefficients in a sufficiently competitive environment.
+Keeping the cost coefficients of other aggregators constant, we change the reported cost coefficients of the aggregator at node 2 by multiplying it with the parameter $\beta$, implying that this aggregator does not report its true cost coefficients.
+After the DSO optimization problem is solved, the net profit of the aggregator (the received payment of the aggregator $R_h$ minus the aggregator's true flexibility cost) can be obtained, as shown in Fig. \ref{fig:res_changing_bid_alone}.
+It is observed that the maximum net profit for the aggregator occurs at $\beta=1$, i.e., when the aggregator reports its true flexibility costs.
+This result verifies that the proposed flexibility activation model can encourage aggregators to report their true cost coefficients.